LottieFiles/lottie-docs/docs/aep.md

 #### Shape Data

-Bezier data, positions are relative to the area defined by `shph`.
+Bezier data, positions are relative to the area defined by {sl:`shph`}.

 The list is a sequence of points, appearing in this order: